kavia-common/BankApp-51/README.md

-# Banking Application using Java8, Spring Boot, Spring Security and H2 DB
+# Banking Application using Java 21, Spring Boot 3, Spring Security and H2 DB

 RESTful API to simulate simple banking operations.

 ## Requirements

 * CRUD operations for customers and accounts.
 * Support deposits and withdrawals on accounts.
 * Internal transfer support (i.e. a customer may transfer funds from one account to another).

 ## Getting Started